 The types of damages in a dangerous weather accident are similar to the types of damages that can be recovered in any car wreck.
 Damages in car wrecks typically include:

 Depending on the circumstances, a loss of consortium claim can be made for damages to save the spouse relationship or parent-child relationship.
 Any damages that directly and consequentially flow from the wreck can potentially be recovered.

 Exemplary damages, also called punitive damages, are damages to punish the defendant or to encourage the defendant and other people to not engage in the same type of activities.
 To recovery exemplary damages, the plaintiff has to prove not just negligence, but gross negligence.
-When attempting to prove negligence, it is important to obtain an attorney who knows how to collect McKinney car accident involving bad weather damages.
+When attempting to prove negligence, it is important to obtain an attorney who knows how to collect damages in McKinney car crash claims involving bad weather.
 A lawyer can help someone assign fault for the car collision.

 Proving Gross Negligence

 To prove gross negligence, the plaintiff must show that the defendant knew or should have known that their actions had an extreme risk of an extreme amount of danger.
 In a normal rear-end collision, there is not usually exemplary damages.
 The defendant may not have maintained their lane of traffic and may not have paid attention to the road, but they probably did not act in an extremely negligent manner that would qualify for exemplary damages.